2008 Boise State Broncos football team: Nevada

-22-12 all time, 7-0 as WAC members.
-Last year 69-67 in 4 OT's in Boise.

 The Broncos held off a frenzy second half comeback by the Wolf Pack that ended when Colin Kaepernick's pass was batted down in the end zone on the last play of the game to secure the Broncos their 11th win of the season, their 5th season this decade with 11 wins or more, and the WAC championship for the 6th time in 7 years.
 The Broncos came out quick to lead Nevada 24-3 at halftime, but Kellen Moore threw 3 3rd quarter interceptions, 2 that were returned for touchdowns, and Nevada's offense scored on a 31-yard run to make it 31-24 at the end of 3.
 The Bronco's pushed their lead back to 17 on an Austin Pettis touchdown reception and a Kyle Brotzman 50-yard field goal.
 Nevada scored a TD with 4:36 left, recovered an on-side kick, kicked a FG with 2:36 left, and got the ball one last time with 1:37 left after a Brotzman missed 44-yard field goal but couldn't punch it in the end zone to force overtime.
 Kellen Moore went 29 of 48 for 414, a career-high, 3 TD's and the 3 costly INT's.
 Austin Pettis had 9 catches for 126 yards and 2 TD's (18, 10) to be named WAC Offensive Player of the Week while Vinny Perretta made 5 catches for 126 yards and a rushing TD.
 The Broncos only managed 70 yards rushing, 66 of those on an Ian Johnson TD run.
 The Broncos remained #9 in all major polls for the 3rd consecutive week.